Denmark women's national football team: 2025 Euros

-Denmark faced Sweden in the first group stage match on Friday 4 July, in Denmark's first competitive match following the 6-1 defeat to Sweden in Stockholm a month prior.
+Denmark performed poorly in the tournament, losing all three group stage games and departing the Euros following the group stage.
+Denmark faced Sweden in the first group stage match on Friday 4 July, in Denmark's first competitive match following the 6–1 defeat to Sweden in Stockholm a month prior.
 Denmark lined up in a 3-4-2-1, with Frederikke Thøgersen, Emma Færge and Karen Holmgaard returning to the starting eleven.
 Sweden were dominant throughout the match, but had trouble breaking through the Danish defence.
 Keeper Bay saved a direct free-kick from Filippa Angeldahl in the first half.
 Angeldahl scored early in the second half, and Thøgersen saved a shot from Blackstenius on the goal line.
 Denmark did not create many chances, albeit Pernille Harder hit the crossbar with a left-footed shot on goal, and Denmark lost to Sweden 1-0.
-Coming on late in the game, Nadia Nadim made her 18th Euros appearance, tying Katrine Pedersen for most Danish appearances in the competition.
+The following match against Germany saw Denmark take the lead with a goal by Amalie Vangsgaard, but the second half was marked by a serious head injury to Emma Snerle as the referee did not stop play as is safety protocol, which was heavily criticised, especially as the referee already failed to stop play for a head injury in the first half.
+Said action led to the winning goal for Germany, the match ending 2–1 which saw Denmark exit the tournament.
+Denmark lost their final match against Poland 3–2.
+This was the last appearance for Nadia Nadim with the national team, after recording 20 total appearances at the Euros, the most for the any player.

 Home stadium

 The women's national team does not currently have its own home grounds.
 From 2015 until 2024, the team played at Energi Viborg Arena, located in Viborg, which has a maximum capacity of 10,000.
 Since the agreement between the Danish Football Association and Viborg Municipality expired in the summer of 2024, the women's team has been playing matches at various venues around the country.

 The highest number of spectators for a women's international match on Danish soil was set on 24 June 2022 at an exhibition match against Brazil in Parken Stadium, Copenhagen, where 21,542 attended.
 The previous record attendance of 9,337 spectators was set during 2007 FIFA Women's World Cup qualifying against Finland at Viborg Stadium on 27 September 2006.